One small step

-When Neil Armstrong became the first person to set foot on the Moon, he said: "That's one small step for [a] man, one giant leap for mankind".
+On July 21, 1969, when Neil Armstrong became the first person to set foot on the Moon, he said "That's one small step for [a] man, one giant leap for mankind".
 Recordings of Armstrong's Apollo 11 transmission do not provide evidence for the indefinite article "a" before "man", leading to some controversy about whether he said the word or not.

 After years of Armstrong and NASA insisting that the static obscured it, Armstrong conceded that he must have dropped the "a" after carefully listening to the recording.
 Several scientific analyses have been conducted with some suggesting that he did say the "a" and others suggesting that he did not.
 As a result, the "a" is often included in brackets in the quote.

 Background

 The Lunar Module Eagle landed on the Moon as part of Apollo 11 in 1969.
 After Armstrong and Buzz Aldrin were ready to go outside, Eagle was depressurized, the hatch was opened, and Armstrong made his way down the ladder.
 At the bottom of the ladder, while standing on a Lunar Module landing pad, Armstrong said, "I'm going to step off the LM now."
-He turned and set his left boot on the lunar surface at 02:56 UTC July 21, 1969, then said: "That's one small step for [a] man, one giant leap for mankind."
+He turned and set his left boot on the lunar surface at 02:56 UTC July 21, 1969, then said "That's one small step for [a] man, one giant leap for mankind."
 The exact time of Armstrong's first step on the Moon is unclear.

 When Armstrong made his proclamation, Voice of America was rebroadcast live by the BBC and many other stations worldwide.
 An estimated 530 million people viewed the event, 20 percent out of a world population of approximately 3.6 billion.